 1. Thinking that all cyber insurance policies are the same.

-With over 150+ insurance carriers offering cyber insurance, whether it is a standalone policy or a coverage add-on, policies and coverages vary greatly by carrier in how (and if) coverage will respond to any incident, regardless of the cause.
+With more than 150+ insurance carriers offering cyber insurance, whether it is a stand-alone policy or a coverage add-on, policies and coverages vary greatly by carrier in how (and if) coverage will respond to any incident, regardless of the cause.

 2. Assuming it’s covered.

 In cyber insurance, what you don’t know can hurt you.
 It is crucially important to review the policy coverages, definitions, exclusions, and conditions.
 An experienced cyber insurance broker or insurance coverage counsel can best assist the company with this process.